-An extended drawdown of Webbers Falls Pool would have created major adverse impacts to ILT due to the loss of river habitat essential for feeding.
+An extended drawdown of Webbers Falls Pool would have created moderate adverse impacts to ILT due to the loss of river habitat essential for feeding; however, there would have been an increase in the presence of sand bars available for nesting.
 Interior least tern are heavily dependent upon sand and gravel bars within unobstructed river channels, which provide preferred nesting habitat.
 Under the No Action Alternative, there would be a "May Affect, Likely to Adversely Affect" determination made for ILT.
-A "no effect" determination would have been made for: gray bat, Ozark big-eared bat, Indiana bat, piping plover, red knot, whooping crane, Neosho mucket, rabbitsfoot, Ozark cave fish, NLEB, and ABB due to minute chances of occurrence and lack of presence within the open water and river habitat of the MKARNS and Webbers Fall Pool
+A "no effect" determination would have been made for: gray bat, Ozark big-eared bat, Indiana bat, piping plover, red knot, whooping crane, Neosho mucket, rabbitsfoot, Ozark cave fish, NLEB, and ABB due to minute chances of occurrence and lack of presence within the open water and river habitat of the MKARNS and Webbers Falls Pool.

 The BA includes a more thorough discussion of the Federally listed threatened and endangered species.
-The Emergency Action impacts have been evaluated and will be submitted to USFWS for concurrence.
+The Emergency Action impacts have been evaluated and was the BA was submitted to USFWS for concurrence (Appendix B).
+Because monarch butterfly is a candidate species, no determination was made for the impacts associated with the project.
 It was assumed that the Emergency Action Alternative would have "no effect" on the following Federally listed species:

 - Gray bat,

 - Ozark big-eared bat,

-- Indiana bat,

-- · Piping plover,
+- Piping plover,

 - Red knot,

 - Whooping crane,

 - Neosho mucket,

 - Rabbitsfoot, and

 - Ozark cave fish.